 Personally, I don’t use fish sauce to marinate beef because I find that it makes the beef tough and sour.
 Therefore, I only add fish sauce during cooking the beef.

 Fish sauce is sold at all Asian grocery stores.
 I also see it being sold at some regular Western grocery stores.
 When choosing fish sauce, you should choose the one with only anchovies extract and salt as the main ingredients.
 I do not recommend buying fish sauce containing other ingredients such as sugar and MSG.

 My favorite fish sauce brand is Red Boat.
 You can buy it on their website, Amazon.com and Walmart.com.
 Some local grocery stores may carry it.
 The price is higher than other brands but the superior taste and smell does justify the price tag, in my opinion.
 I usually buy Red Boat bottles from Amazon and I have never had any issues with the packaging.

 Disclosure: Delightful Plate is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to Amazon.com.
-We earn a small commission for qualifying purchases at no extra cost to you to support our blog.
+As an associate, we earn a small commission for qualifying purchases at no extra cost to you.
 We only recommend products that we trust.